dawelsch/dawelsch.github.io/websrc/source/documents/samples/nomad.md

 # Contiv with Nomad Example

-The purpose of the document is to demostrate the simplicity of using Contiv as the networking and policy infrastructure for containers with Nomad for scheduling docker containers
+This example demonstrates how to use Contiv as the networking and policy infrastructure for Docker containers using Nomad for scheduling.

-The steps could be adapted to any vagrant or bare-metal setups running contiv components.
-For the simplicity of the document we assume that 2 nodes are brought with necessary contiv components (netplugin , netmaster)
+The steps can be adapted to any Vagrant or baremetal setups running Contiv components.
+For simplicity, we assume that two nodes have the necessary Contiv components (netplugin , netmaster) installed.

+## Prerequisites

-[Clone] the contiv netplugin [workspace] and bringup vagrant nodes
+[Clone] the Contiv `netplugin` [workspace] and start the Vagrant nodes.

-##Step 0:
+## Step 0: Connect to the Nodes
+Log into the Vagrant nodes and check the interfaces:

 ```
 $vagrant ssh netplugin-node1
 vagrant@netplugin-node1:/tmp$ ifconfig eth1